Our June 2018 Updates! Sharing 15 things I’m loving lately around Bozeman Montana, including hiking, books, Yellowstone, games, etc.

-Summer kick-off has officially begun (woo!) and I thought I’d pop in with some behind-the-scenes updates.
+Summer kick-off has officially begun (woo!) and I thought I’d pop in with some behind-the-scenes updates and things I’m loving.
 I haven’t been posting as much, but I’ve been recipe testing (and re-testing and re-testing) like crazy and excited to share some new ideas soon!

 But first, a few deeper thoughts on my mind lately: I’ve dedicated the past couple years to a conscious self-growth & improvement journey.
 That means less screen time.
 More reading & expanding the mind.
 Finding awareness behind my thoughts & emotions.
 Questioning things and approaching them with curiosity.
 Slowing down to live in the present.
 Practicing mindful consumption in all aspects – with purchases, what I eat, and what I allow my brain to consume (reading, watching, social media, etc.) I’ve been consciously striving to fill my days with truly meaningful, authentic, and gratitude-filled moments.
 Of course I’m human, so I make mistakes and there’s always more progress to be made, but it feels like a worthwhile journey that can always be continued & improved upon every single day.
 I’m curious to hear your thoughts on this and what it means to you to live consciously 💙 Now onward to 15 things I’m loving lately!